dojo/widget-core/README.md

 #### Registry Decorator

 A registry decorator is provided to make adding widgets to a local registry easier.
-The decorator can take a single registry entry or an object containing multiple entries.
+The decorator can be stacked to register multiple entries.

 ```ts
 // single entry